What is the vision of History at Lee Chapel?

 development and refinement of skills of historical enquiry which children will take forward with them

-We aim for a high-quality History curriculum which inspires in pupils a curiosity and fascination about Britain’s past and that of the wider world.
+At Lee Chapel, we aim to deliver a broad and high-quality history curriculum which inspires in pupils a curiosity and fascination about Britain’s past and that of the wider world.
 Our ambition is that all children will be taught, and encouraged to use, the skills of thinking critically, weighing evidence, sifting through arguments, asking perceptive questions and developing perspective and judgement in order to put historical events into context.
+Through our teaching of history, we develop these skills with the aim of them being transferable and complementary to other areas of the curriculum.

 History is taught as part of a termly topic focusing on, but not limited to, the development of the knowledge and skills outlined in the National Curriculum.
 Lessons are planned in year groups to ensure consistency between classes and are differentiated to enable all pupils to engage with the subject at their own level.
 Lessons are designed to be fun, engaging and captivating, accessing varied technology, including Augmented Reality (AR), and making use of a range of different methods of recording learning in books.
 History expectations: